 A Free State Growth and Development Strategy, is a long- term view of a province's development trajectory.

-It should be informed by both the national priorities (identified from the NSDP) and local priorities (identified from the municipal plans.
+It should be informed by both the national priorities (identified from the NSDP) and local priorities municipal plans.
 It serves as a core alignment mechanism for each province, providing a coordination and implementation strategy.